 It's believed that Whitman disguised Doyle's initials in his notebooks by using the code "16.4" — representing the 16th and fourth letters of the alphabet.

 Though we don't know for sure if the most consequential U.S. first lady was a member of the LGBT community, it's believed she fell for journalist Lorena Hickok.

 They met in 1928, when Franklin D. Roosevelt was running for governor of New York.
-He was elected president four years later, and by the time he was sworn in as commander in chief, the first lady was already wearing a sapphire ring bestowed on her by "Hick," whom she affectionally called Kickok.
+He was elected president four years later, and by the time he was sworn in as commander in chief, the first lady was already wearing a sapphire ring bestowed on her by "Hick," as she affectionally called Hickok.
 The journalist joined the Roosevelts every Sunday night for dinner, went on trips with Eleanor to the opera, and was the first to interview her as she took on the White House.
-Hickok was so in love with her companion that objective reporting became impossible.

 When apart, the two professed their love via telephone and letter; Roosevelt even kept a picture of Hickock in her study.